kpdyer/fteproxy/doc/source/client.rst

 outgoing connections on the client-side of an FTE setup.
 Incoming connections are not encapsulated by FTE, as they are from a client-side application, such as Firefox.
 Outgoing connections will be destined to an FTE server.
-They will be encapsuled by FTE.
+They will be encapsulated by FTE.

 The ``fte.client.listener`` class extends ``fte.relay.listener``.
 See ``fte.relay.listener`` for more information, which is also the base class